 Sometimes, it becomes apparent that you need a system for checking in and doing deep work as a team.
 When is there time to ask tough questions and make big plans?
-Pulling back to do visionary work ensures that people don’t burnout when the work is tough.
+Pulling back to do visionary work ensures that people don’t quit when the work is tough.

 So, what do you need to do to have results driven retreat with your team?